denilsonsa/crx-ss-tv-remote/README.md

 **Q:** This remote control was working before, but now it is not working anymore!

 * Check if the IP address of your TV has changed.
 You may want to set a fixed IP address for your TV (you can configure it at your router).

+**Q:** How do I authorize/revoke network remote controls?

+* At the TV, go to *Menu → System → Network Remote Control*.

 **Q:** I don't like the existing button layouts, can I make one?